beliefs

 awareness

-The realities of starvation, loss, death, disease and war are powerful defoliants which cut through the neatly tended gardens of our beliefs to admit the light of reality to the otherwise obscure jungle of our underlying assumptions.
+It takes a lot to see through cultural conventions but the realities of starvation, loss, death, disease and war are powerful defoliants which cut through the neatly tended gardens of our beliefs and social conventions and admit the light of reality into the jungle of underlying assumptions.